harshsharma161/harshfolio-website/README.md

 # Animated Website with GSAP

 ## Description
-This project is an animated website created using **GSAP (GreenSock Animation Platform)**.
+This project is an animated portfolio website created using **GSAP (GreenSock Animation Platform)**.
 It demonstrates the use of GSAP to create smooth, engaging, and interactive animations that enhance user experience.
-The website showcases various animation techniques, such as element transitions, hover effects, scroll-based animations, and timeline control.

 ## Features
 - Smooth and visually appealing animations.